Meet one of Nigeria’s youngest known C.E.O’s and he's just 17

 Kayode-Onaleye Ayokunle Elisha.

-Ques: So m.
-Mr. Kayode-Onaleye Ayokunle Elisha can we know
+Question: So Mr. Kayode-Onaleye Ayokunle Elisha can we know

 you more?

-Ans: Yea my name as you’ve all known is Master Kayode-Onaleye
+Answer: Yes, my name as you’ve all known is Master, Kayode-Onaleye

-Ayokunle Elisha but I have about three other names which I use unofficially.
+Ayokunle Elisha but I have about three other names that I use unofficially.

-I’m founder/C.E.O./President Zenith Self-Empowerment Movement.
-The first born
+I’m the founder/C.E.O./President Zenith Self-Empowerment Movement.
+The firstborn

 in a family of five and a son to Dr. Kayode Jacob Onaleye and Mrs. Kayode Faith

 Ndenarimam.
-I’m an undergraduate in Taraba state university of Nigeria studying
+I’m an undergraduate at Taraba State University of Nigeria studying Medical Laboratory Science and I am a Christian.

 Movement is all about?

-Ans: well I started the organization as a micro-profit based
+Answer: Well, I started the organization as a micro-profit-based

 empowerment organization that has to do with the empowerment of people so that

-Ans: O.K like for an instance a part of my organization is
+Answer: O.K, for instance, a part of my organization is

 teaching people how to bake and cook and the reason I started this section is